Middle Years Programme

 Middle Years Programme (MYP – Grades 6-9)

-The Middle Years Programme provides a framework of academic challenge and life skills for students aged 11-16 (grades 6-10).
-This Five Year Programme begins in grade 6 and culminates in grade 10.
+The Middle Years Programme provides a framework of academic challenge and life skills for students aged 11-15 (Grades 6-9).
+This Five Year Programme begins in Grade 6 and culminates in Grade 9.
 It provides a framework of learning which encourages students to become creative, critical and reflective thinkers.
 The MYP emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and to the real world.
 It fosters the development of skills for communication, intercultural understanding and global engagement; qualities that are essential for life in the 21st century.
 The MYP culminates with a personal project.
-Students complete Year 5 of their programme at our partner school, Holy Trinity High School.
-The Diploma Programme is also offered there for grades 11 and 12.
+Students are encouraged to consider Holy Trinity High School for Grade 10 to continue into the Diploma Programme, which is offered there for Grades 11 and 12.

 In the MYP, there are six learning contexts which encourage international-mindedness and global engagement in the programme.
 These six global contexts have been conceptualized by the human universal experiences shared by all cultures on the planet.
 They are identities and relationships; orientation in space and time; personal and cultural expression; scientific and technical innovation; globalization and sustainability; fairness and development.
 These pervade and recur throughout the five years of the MYP, through the eight subject groups, but also through interdisciplinary teaching and projects, whole school learning experiences and the MYP personal project.
 The global contexts are not directly assessed nor awarded individual grades, since they are perspectives from which the subjects are studied rather than subjects.